Rayong province: History

-Rayong began to appear in 1570 in the reign of Maha Thammaracha, The Khmer Ruler has invaded Siam in the eastern coastal city but unable to seize the city.
+Rayong was first described in 1570 in the reign of Maha Thammaracha, when the Khmer ruler invaded Siam in Rayong city but was unable to seize it.

 Following the fall of Ayutthaya to the Burmese during the Burmese–Siamese War, the future king of the Thonburi kingdom, Taksin, arrived in Rayong.
 In Rayong, Taksin built a new navy before going on to Chanthaburi to assemble forces to fight the Burmese.
 Taksin then passed back through Rayong during the reunification of Siam as the Thonburi kingdom.
 The oldest temple in Rayong, Wat Pa Pradu, is dedicated to Taksin where locals worship his spirit.

 In 1906, Rayong was merged to Monthon Chanthaburi.
 In 1908, Klaeng district was merged to Rayong.

 In the reign of King Rama VI, changed the name of "Rayong City" to "Rayong province" in 1916 but it still part of Monthon Chanthaburi.
 Later in 1931, Monthon Chanthaburi was dissolved and Rayong was merged to Monthon Prachinburi.